Bangor, Maine: Media

 The Bangor region has a large number of media outlets for an area its size.
 The city has an unbroken history of newspaper publishing extending from 1815.
 Almost thirty dailies, weeklies, and monthlies had been launched there by the end of the Civil War.

-The Bangor Daily News was founded in the late 19th century, and is one of the few remaining family-owned newspapers left in the United States.
+The Bangor Daily News was founded in 1889, and is one of the few remaining family-owned newspapers left in the United States.
 The Maine Edge is published from Bangor.

 Bangor has more than a dozen radio stations and seven television stations, including WLBZ 2 (NBC), WABI 5 (CBS; CW on DT2), WVII 7 (ABC), WBGR-LD 33 (MeTV), and WFVX-LD 22 (Fox/MyNetworkTV).
 Maine Public Broadcasting Network outlet WMEB 12, licensed to nearby Orono, is the area's PBS member station.
 Radio stations in the city include WKIT and WZON, owned by Zone Radio Corporation, a company owned by Bangor resident novelist Stephen King.
 WHSN is a non-commercial alternative rock station licensed to Bangor and run and operated by staff and students at the New England School of Communications on the campus of Husson University.
 Several other stations in the market are owned by Blueberry Broadcasting and Townsquare Media.